 If you are thinking about a career in medical aesthetics, one of the first things you will learn in laser school is The Fitzpatrick Scale.

 Developed in 1975 by T.B.
-Fitzpatrick, The Fitzpatrick Scale is the current and recognized method among the health and beauty community to classify skin colors, and measure the amount of melanin in the skin after exposure to the sun.
+Fitzpatrick of Harvard Medical School, The Fitzpatrick Scale is the current and recognized method among the health and beauty community to classify skin colors and measure the amount of melanin in the skin after exposure to the sun.

 You will learn during cosmetic laser training that the best candidates for laser hair removal have fair skin with dark terminal hairs.
 Types 1 through 4 are great candidates for laser hair removal.
 Type 6 has a high risk of burning and hypo/hyperpigmentation issues.